 Deploying Sample Applications

 Meshery includes a few sample applications to help you explore cloud native infrastructure.
-Each is a collection of microservices for experimental purposes of learning about running workloads in Kubernetes clusters both on and off of a service mesh.
-When deploying a sample app onto your service mesh, your sample application needs will need to be externaally exposed from the cluster, if you would like to access it externally.
-There are a myriad of ways to do this, specific to the service mesh you are using.
+Each is a collection of microservices for experimental purposes of learning about running workloads in Kubernetes clusters both on and off of cloud native infrastructure.
+When deploying a sample app onto your cloud native infrastructure, your sample application needs will need to be externaally exposed from the cluster, if you would like to access it externally.
+There are a myriad of ways to do this, specific to the infrastructure you are using.

 A popular way of exposing your cluster is by using Ingress, an API object that defines rules which allow external access to services in a cluster.